-When it comes to Bordeaux it’s the largest wine producing area in France, about 900 million bottles of wine each year.
-Of the roughly 75 million cases of wine, about 7 million are white.
+Bordeaux is the largest wine producing area in France with about 900 million bottles of wine produced each year.
+Of the roughly 75 million cases, about 7 million are white.

 Map courtesy of cellartours.com

 The sweet wine scene in Bordeaux is dominated by Sauternes in the Graves district.
 It produces between 475 and 500,000 cases of wine depending on the year.
 However, lots of fabulous semi-sweet and sweet wine is found beyond the Sauternes AOC.
-There are 11* AOC that produce sweet wine in Bordeaux: Barsac, Bordeaux, Bordeaux Superieur , Cadillac, Cerons, Graves Superieurs, Haut-Benauge (used or dry and sweet wines and sweet are fairly rare), Loupiac, Premières Cotes de Bordeaux, Sainte Croix du Mont, and Sauternes.
+There are 11* AOC that produce sweet wine in Bordeaux: Barsac, Bordeaux, Bordeaux Superieur, Cadillac, Cerons, Graves Superieurs, Haut-Benauge (used or dry and sweet wines and sweet are fairly rare), Loupiac, Premières Cotes de Bordeaux, Sainte Croix du Mont, and Sauternes.
 Within the Sauternes AOC, only five towns or “communes” can produce a Sauternes wine and label it as such: Sauternes, Barsac, Bommes, Fargues and Preignac.
 Sweet wine from the other AOC are called Bordeaux Supérieur or just Sweet Bordeaux.
 Sauternes and Barsac are the two most prestigious of the five.
 The following map shows the location of these two areas in relation to Bordeaux.

 Grape varieties used for these wines are Sémillion, Sauvignon Blanc, and Muscadelle.
 Botrytis tends to love Sémillion, which brings body to a wine along with citrus, grassiness and honey.
-It can have a lanolin like quality (in a positive way).
+On occasion, a lanolin like quality surfaces.

 Sauvignon Blanc provides the crispness that Sémillion lacks, bringing citrus, gooseberries, nettles and more to the blend.
 Muscadelle is used in small quantities bringing floral and grape aromas; it smells just like Muscat grapes, although they aren’t related.
 Sometimes a Sauternes is made with 100% Sémillion (the Cérons and Sainte-Croix-du-Mont AOCs) .

 While I believe there should be a bottle of dessert wine open in the house at all times, I was challenged to find a savory way to pop these bottles.
 Thus started my journey to develop a complementary main dish that when combined with a sweet wine, would result in a harmonious palette.